hubert-groen/mini_PROJECTS/README.md

 # ML and DSA projects

-This repositiory contains several small projects in fielf of Machine Learning and Algorithms and Data Structures.

-Some of them were realized wihin scope of Computer Science course, and the rest as personal training exercises.
+This repository contains various small projects related to Machine Learning, Algorithms, and Data Structures.
+Some of these projects were completed as part of a Computer Science course, while others were personal training exercises.

 ![](ALPHA-BETA/img/front_image.png)

+*graphics credit: Manav Khadka*